google-research/arxiv-latex-cleaner/README.md

 #### TikZ picture source code concealment

-To prevent the upload of carefully crafted tikzpicture source code or raw simulation data, this feature:
+To prevent the upload of tikzpicture source code or raw simulation data, this feature:

 *   Replaces the tikzpicture environment `\begin{tikzpicture} ... \end{tikzpicture}`
     with the respective `\includegraphics{EXTERNAL_TIKZ_FOLDER/picture_name.pdf}`.
 *   Requires externally compiled TikZ pictures as `.pdf` files in folder `EXTERNAL_TIKZ_FOLDER`.
-    See section 53 in the PGF/TikZ manual (https://ctan.org/pkg/pgf?lang=en) on TikZ picture externalization.
+    See section 53 in the [PGF/TikZ manual](https://ctan.org/pkg/pgf?lang=en) on TikZ picture externalization.
 *   Only replaces environments with preceding `\tikzsetnextfilename{picture_name}` command (as in `\tikzsetnextfilename{picture_name}\begin{tikzpicture} ... \end{tikzpicture}`) where
     the externalized `picture_name.pdf` filename matches `picture_name`.